 Also look for suspicious activity on your other financial accounts, such as your checking accounts, online savings accounts, investments accounts, and credit card accounts.

-By law, you have the right to access one free credit report annually from each of the major credit-reporting agencies.
-And for the rest of 2022, the agencies are allowing people to check their reports weekly for free.
+By law, you have the right to access one free credit report annually from each of the three major credit-reporting agencies.
+And the agencies are currently allowing people to check their reports weekly for free.
 So, check your credit report regularly.

 By checking your report, you can spot any activity that you did not authorize and that might be a red flag that your identity has been stolen or that you're being scammed.
 To get access to your report, go to the official credit report website.